SAN ANTONIO SEX CRIME ATTORNEY – CONTINUOUS SEXUAL ABUSE

 Sexual crimes can be very difficult to defend.
 It is sometimes possible to have physical evidence excluded for search and seizure violations, but this is rare.
 A confession can sometimes be ruled inadmissible for violations of your Fifth Amendment right against self-incrimination or your Sixth Amendment right to counsel, but this too is rare.

-In many cases, there is no physical evidence, and the case essentially becomes a “he said/she said” story.
+In many cases, there is no physical evidence, and the case essentially becomes a "he said/she said" story.
 In these cases, it is entirely up to the jury to decide who they believe.
 But this does not mean that defendants have no rights in the legal process.
-In addition to your constitutional rights, there are also specific rules for conviction provided in the Texas statute that creates this offense.
+In addition to your constitutional rights, there are also specific rules for conviction provided in the Texas statute that create this offense.
 These can be used to defend or reduce the number of charges against you:

 The Types of Charges